Making friends during a pandemic is tough. Two college students created a website to help.

 “You come on any time,” Benkendorf said from Sunrise, Fla.
 “I’ve got a dog you can play with.
 I’ve got a spare room.
 Anytime you need a vacation.
 If they close you down again, Stacie, you’re welcome.”

-Weldon and Benkendorf have never met in-person, but over the past four months they’ve developed a friendship after matching with each other on a website.
+Weldon and Benkendorf have never met in person, but over the past four months they’ve developed a friendship after matching with each other on a website.
 Quarantine Buddy, founded by two Cornell University students in April, matches people from around the world based on their background and interests, and they meet virtually.

 The website has helped more than 50,000 people — spanning all 50 U.S. states and more than 100 countries — build friendships while stuck at home.